nasa-petal/PeTaL/README.md

 # PeTaL (Periodic Table of Life)

-The Periodic Table of Life (PeTaL, pronounced petal) is a design tool aimed at allowing engineers to find inspiration in nature.
+The Periodic Table of Life (PeTaL, pronounced petal) is a design tool aimed at allowing users to seemlesly move from ideas (from nature or other sources) to design.
-PeTaL is build around a graph database, machine learning tools, and a website.
+PeTaL is built around a graph database, machine learning tools, and a website.

 ## Getting Started